Your Role in Preventing Sexual Assault

-It’s okay to have these thoughts, but it’s it’s important to realize that your actions can have a big impact.
+It’s okay to have these thoughts, but it’s important to realize that your actions can have a big impact.
 In many situations, bystanders have the opportunity to prevent crimes like sexual assault from happening in the first place.

 Your actions matter

 Whether or not you were able to change the outcome of the situation, by stepping in you are helping change the way people think about their roles in preventing sexual violence.
 If you suspect that someone you know has been sexually assaulted, there are steps you can take to support that person.

 - Learn more about steps you can take to prevent a sexual assault and show you C.A.R.E.